neurodata/MCC/README.md

 ## Table of Figures and Tables

+Click each link for individual instructions on how to generate each figure.
+Alternatively, execute `code/run` to generate all figures at once.

 #### [Figure 1: _Overview of the statistical framework for multiscale comparative connectomics._](#figure-1)

 #### [Figure 2: _Average connectomes for each mouse strain with hierarchical structure labels._](#figure-2)